A Smoked Brisket Recipe That Produces Outstanding Results

 After the brisket has been on the smoker for 4 hours put a temperature probe into the center of the thickest part of the brisket, and then check the temperature every few hours.

 The built-in temperature probes are great for keeping track of what the internal temperature is.
 I don’t recommend using those to find out if your meat is finished.
+I use a Thermoworks Smoke to keep track of internal temps during the cook, and then spot check with my Thermapen MK4.

 A Thermapen MK4 is hands down the best internal temperature probe you can buy.
 It’s calibrated for 99.9% accuracy, and it’s what I rely on when I am cooking for friends and family to make sure my meats come out at the perfect temperature every time.